cloudify-cosmo/cloudify-hubot/README.md

 sudo docker push dockerhub_user/ducker_hub_repo
 ```

-You must be logged in to dockerhub to push to the repo.
+NOTE: You must be logged in to dockerhub to push to the repo.

 ## Running the container